tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 In this way, information spreads throughout the network in an exponential fashion. [[30]]

 ![Figure 1 - HashGraph](../assets/gossip.png 'The history of any gossip protocol can be represented by a directed graph, where each member is a column of vertices.
-Each transfer event is shown as a new vertex with two edges linking the immediately-preceding gossip events.')
+Each transfer event is shown as a new vertex with two e dges linking the immediately-preceding gossip events.')

 The gossip history can be represented as a directed graph, as in Figure 1.

+HashGraph introduces a few important concepts that are used repeatedly in later BFT consensus algorithms: famous witnesses, and strongly seeing.

 #### Ancestors